dougshidong/PHiLiP/INSTALL.md

 ## Installation of PHiLiP on Beluga cluster

-This section is aimed McGill's group who use Compute Canada's Beluga cluster.
+This section is aimed at McGill's group who use the Compute Canada (CC) clusters.

-If you are a new user on the Beluga cluster, you must configure git modules by explicitly running the following on Beluga before proceeding:
+If you are a new user on a CC cluster, you must configure git modules by explicitly running the following on the cluster before proceeding:
 ~~~~
-chmod +x configure_git_submodules_beluga.sh
+chmod +x configure_git_submodules_cluster.sh
-./configure_git_submodules_beluga.sh
+./configure_git_submodules_cluster.sh
 ~~~~
 in which the shell script runs the following commands:
 ~~~~